IgorGoP/File-O-Manager/CONTRIBUTING.md

 Contributing

 If you can’t contribute with code or documentation, you can still support the project by donating.
-File-OManager is maintained by a single developer, and your support is crucial for keeping the project active and improving it.
+File-O-Manager is maintained by a single developer, and your support is crucial for keeping the project active and improving it.

 PayPal (for one-time donations)
 GitHub Sponsors (for monthly support)